csaf-poc/csaf_distribution/docs/csaf_provider.md

 Once the files exist, they will **not** be overwriten by additional `create` calls, even if the config values have been changed.
 Changes should happen rarely and can be done manually.
+Also keep an eye on having the keys in the `.well-known/csaf/openpgp` folder match the ones mentioned in the `provider-metadata.json`.

 ### /api/upload
 Called for each upload of a document and will update